 The entity has a New Zealand branch whose assets and liabilities are denominated in New Zealand dollars.
-On translation of the New Zealand branch into the reporting currency of the entity (Australian dollars), exchange rate variations on statement of financial position items are recognised in a foreign currency translation reserve within equity.
+On translation of the New Zealand branch into the reporting currency (Australian dollars) of the entity, exchange rate variations on statement of financial position items are recognised in a foreign currency translation reserve within equity.
 The entity is exposed to currency risk on the translation of statement of comprehensive income items and the settlement of monetary balances between the Australian and New Zealand businesses.